nrth3rnlb/picard-plugin-shelves/README.md

 └── ...
 ```

-It is important to remember that each top-level folder in your music directory is considered a “shelf”.
+It is important to remember that each top-level folder in your music directory is considered a “shelf.”

 ### Automatic Detection